Skip to content

 • Inside Inherited Policies, the same setting in overrides beats the one in defaults.

-• The oldest Policy based on creation timestamp.
-For example, a Policy with a creation timestamp of "2021-07-15 01:02:03" is given precedence over a Policy with a creation timestamp of "2021-07-15 01:02:04".
+• The older Policy based on creation timestamp beats a newer one.
+For example, a Policy with a creation timestamp of "2021-07-15 01:02:03" MUST be given precedence over a Policy with a creation timestamp of "2021-07-15 01:02:04".
+The goal is to ensure that introducing new, unused policies doesn’t disrupt existing ones, since changing active rules can cause outages while altering unused policies poses no risk.

 • The Policy appearing first in alphabetical order by {namespace}/{name}.
 For example, foo/bar is given precedence over foo/baz.